Chen-Software/schemascript/ReadMe.md

 ### Data Types

-SchemaScript provides 4 core primitive data types:
+SchemaScript provides 6 core primitive data types:

-- `integer` - For integer values and timestamps
+- `integer` - For integer values
+- `real` - For floating-point numbers
 - `text` - For textual string data
-- `real` - For floating-point numbers
 - `blob` - For binary data (stored as `Uint8Array`)
+- `timestamp` - For date or timestamps
+- `json` - For structured JSON objects (graphs or documents)

 ---